-SUBJECT: REFUNDS FOR FAULTY PRODUCT 5.8.9 Licensees purchasing product from a retail liquor store must report faulty product claims to the retailer.
+SUBJECT: REFUNDS FOR FAULTY PRODUCT

+5.8.9 Licensees purchasing product from a retail liquor store must report faulty product claims to the retailer.
 The retailer may then initiate a claim with AGLC for those products purchased directly from AGLC.

 5.8.10 Faulty kegs returned to a brewery are assessed by AGLC.
 Only kegs at least 80% full by weight are eligible for refund.

-5.8.11 Replacement of faulty product by a liquor supplier or agency for products purchased from warehousers other than the Central AGLC Authorized Warehouse must be properly documented, and include the following: (Amended Dec 2019) a) name of licensee; b) date replacement was made; c) product and quantity replaced; d) specific reason for replacement; and e) acknowledgement of replacement by the retail liquor store (a copy of the acknowledgement must be kept by the liquor store).
-Note: Records must clearly distinguish between: product used for promotions or sampling; and ii) product used to replace faulty product.
-5.8.12 If AGLC confirms a contaminated product has been distributed, licensees will receive specific instructions regarding removing the product from sale and making a claim for refund.
-5.8.13 When AGLC issues a product recall, the licensee must immediately suspend sales of these products and remove them from store shelves, segregating them and marking them with: "Do Not Sell -Recalled Product."
-5.8.14 Licensees must deal with the recalled product as directed by AGLC, which may include returning it to the warehouse for a full refund (see Subsections 5.7.3 - 5.7.7).
+5.8.11 Replacement of faulty product by a liquor supplier or agency for products purchased from warehousers other than the Central AGLC Authorized Warehouse must be properly documented, and include the following: (Amended Dec 2019)

+a) name of licensee;

+b) date replacement was made;

+c) product and quantity replaced;

+d) specific reason for replacement; and

+e) acknowledgement of replacement by the retail liquor store (a copy of the acknowledgement must be kept by the liquor store).

+Note: Records must clearly distinguish between:

+i) product used for promotions or sampling; and

+ii) product used to replace faulty product.

+5.8.12 (Deleted Dec.
+2020)

+5.8.13 When AGLC issues a product recall, the licensee must immediately suspend sales of these products and remove them from store shelves.
+(Amended Dec.
+2020)

+5.8.14 Licensees must deal with the recalled product as directed by AGLC, which may include returning it to the warehouse for a full refund (see Subsections $5.7.3 - 5.7.7$).

+GUIDELINES

 5.8.15 To make a claim for refund, a licensee must complete a Faulty Product Claim Request form.
 The form can be found at aglc.ca.
-Completed forms must be sent to FaultyProduct@aglc.ca.
+Completed forms must be sent to FaultyProduct@aglc.ca .

+5.8.16 (Deleted Dec.
+2020)

+5.8.17 (Deleted Dec.
+2020)